Hikers on a levada trail in the Madeira mountains

 Real-time trail conditions, verified local guides, and insider tips for levada walks and mountain routes across the island.

-2025–2026 Update: trail access rules can change.
+2025–2026 Update: Trail access rules can change.
 For 2026 reservations and official links, use our guide.

 Open the 2026 rules guide